Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Selection and appointment of civil servants: A historical background

+By separating high-ranked jobs into distinct assignment markets, the First \Qing procedure reduced the likelihood that high-priority candidates would be assigned to lower-ranked jobs while higher-ranked positions remained available, a key criticism of the Second \Ming procedure.
+At the same time, partitioning narrowed the set of jobs available to each candidate, increasing the risk that avoidance constraints would leave some jobs unfilled.
+This risk was further amplified by the rule that candidates unmatched within a job type could not be considered for other types in the same round, a restriction intended to preserve rank-based assignment across appointment cycles.

-\subsection{The Second \Qing procedure (1824-1905)}
+\subsubsection{The Second \Qing procedure (1824–1905)}

-To address problems related to unfilled jobs introduced by the partitioned assignments, the procedure was changed in 1824 such that instead of all candidates being matched at the same time, for a given type of job, those with incompatible jobs among those in their corresponding tube were required to draw first.
-Only after the prioritized candidates finished drawing could the rest of the candidates proceed to draw jobs.
-The other aspects of the procedure remained the same as the previous procedure.
-The following quote taken from the Collected Statutes of \Qing \citep{daqingGuangxu} recorded this change:
+In 1824, the \Qing administration modified the partitioned lots-drawing procedure to address the increased incidence of unfilled jobs generated by partitioned assignments.
+The key change was to prioritize, within each job type, candidates facing incompatibilities due to the rule of avoidance: candidates who needed to avoid some jobs in the tube were required to draw first, and only after they completed their draws could the remaining candidates proceed.
+All other aspects of the procedure remained unchanged.
+This reform is explicitly recorded in the Collected Statutes of \Qing \citep{daqingGuangxu}:

 \begin{quote} ``\emph{1824, it was approved after discussions, for the people who draw lots in the monthly appointment, those who have home provinces to avoid draw first.
 If they still draw a job that needs to be avoided, remove this job and ask {[}the candidates{]} to draw another job.
 Until a {[}compatible{]} lot is drawn, let those who do not need to avoid home provinces draw.}'' \end{quote}